Dashcam video captures driver leading deputies on 14-mile pursuit before crashing into boat trailer in the Keys - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “Could I go back to Key West?”
 Smithers asked investigators.

-He would ultimately reach his destination, but spent the night behind bars.
+He would ultimately reach his destination, but spent the night in jail.

 Smithers also took a urine test, but there has been no word on its results.